 Salt Marshes

-Major Feature: Saltwater that floods as tides come in
+- Key Feature: Saltwater that floods as tides come in

 Salt marshes are home to plenty of birds, invertebrates, and fish, making them an outstanding contributor to local economies and fisheries.

-The unique ability of salt marshes to absorb plenty of water is one of the reasons it has made it into the list of the four common types of wetlands.
+The unique ability of salt marshes to absorb plenty of water is one of the reasons it has made it into the list of the five common types of wetlands.
 This reduces flooding in the coastal areas, thereby protecting the local communities from disasters.

 Moreover, like seagrass beds and mangrove swamps, salt marshes extract carbon from the atmosphere and store it safely.